-Policy Engagement and Research to Expand the Supply of Affordable Homes in California
+Policy Engagement to Expand the Supply of Affordable Homes in California

 The Partnership works to support policies and improve programs that increase financial resources for owners of low-income multifamily housing.
 This includes working in close collaboration with other regional housing associations to assess housing-related state legislation, to advocate for a permanent source of state funding for affordable housing, and to work closely with state regulatory bodies to increase access to energy efficiency resources for affordable multifamily rental housing.